Haivision/srt/docs/packet-filtering-and-fec.md

    |                    Payload Recovery...                        | Data

 ```
-This is much like a regular data packet in SRT, however there's an extra 32-bit
+This is much like a regular data packet in SRT, except that there's an extra 32-bit
-special FEC header with additional information, and also many of the fields in
+special FEC header with additional information, and also many of the fields in the
 SRT header are used for a different purpose:

 - **Packet Sequence Number:** Contains the sequence number of the last packet in